chocola-mint/Sorting-Battle/README.md

    * If we were to "rate" each board's state with a heuristic function instead: One might punish taller boards, but taller boards also allow longer vertical lines, so it's hard to say that taller boards are definitely not preferred.
 2. Search algorithms have a hard time dealing with *real-time* games in general, compared to turn-based games like Chess or Go.
    * You usually find search algorithms in *planning* an optimal solution from the current state.
 However, in our game, informative game states are scattered sparsely across the time domain.
 This means search algorithms must compute a lot of simulation steps to get a good solution.
    * For stochastic algorithms like [Monte Carlo Tree Search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), it may also take a lot of steps for each simulated game to end.
 The legal action space for each step can also be very large, especially if there are a lot of number blocks on the board, increasing the width of the search tree.
-And so, MTCS would have a hard time converging to a good solution too, not to mention the performance concerns that come with maintaining such a big search tree.
+And so, MCTS would have a hard time converging to a good solution too, not to mention the performance concerns that come with maintaining such a big search tree.
 3. RL algorithms are easier to implement and maintain compared to sophisticated search algorithms that rely on specifically-tuned heuristics.

 Our RL model can make decisions almost instantly without the memory overhead of a search tree.
 We believe that it's ultimately the best choice for our application.